LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 2. **Fork choice**: Upon receiving a new block, the [fork choice rule][lip-0014#fork-choice] determines whether the block will be discarded or if the processing continues.
 3. **Static validation**: Some initial static checks are done to ensure that the serialized object follows the general structure of a block.
   These checks are performed immediately because they do not require access to the state store and can therefore be done very quickly.
-4. **Header verification**: Properties that require access to the state store *before* the block has been executed are verified in this stage.
+4. **Header verification**: Block header properties, which require access to the state store *before* any state transitions implied by the block are executed, are verified in this stage.
 In particular, these checks are performed *before* the state transitions implied by the modules are processed.
 5. **Assets verification**: Each module verifies the respective entry in the block assets.
 If any check fails, the block is discarded and has no further effect.
 6. **Block forwarding**: After the initial checks, the full block is forwarded to a subset of peers.